strlns/webgl-babysteps/README.md

 None of the dependencies from npm end up in the frontend, as there is no bundling into `dist` or similar.

+There is no minification either, this project is purely for fun.

 ## browser-sync

 For development fun (live reload, no HMR), `browser-sync` is used.